mozilla/bedrock/docs/contentful.rst

 ---------------------------------------------------

 Many content models have drop downs with identical content.
 For example: the Hero, Callout, and Wordmark models all include a "product icon".
-The icon can be one of any of the `supported logos in Protocol <https://protocol.mozilla.org/demos/logo.html>`_.
 Other common fields are width and folder.

 There are two ways to keep these lists up to date to reflect Protocol updates: